 |Student Retention Rate||Percent|

-*These numbers do not include one combined degree student who continued in the program.
+*This number does not include one combined degree student who continued in the program and

 |Student Graduation Rate||Percent|